 The information available on your ID should be factually correct and should correspond with the information you’ve filled out while registering for the GMAT exam.
 If the information is incorrect or does not match the information you have filled out initially, you will not be allowed to take the examination.
-Hence, make it a point to check the identity proof requirements before you proceed to the test centre.
+Hence, make it a point to check the identity proof requirements before you proceed to the test center.

 Once you are eligible for the GMAT, you should register for the GMAT online or via email and phone.
 While all three modes of registration are available to you from the comfort of your home, online registration is the most preferred method as it is faster and convenient.
 The GMAT registration process is simple.